Allaman/nvim/README.md

 The intention of my Neovim configuration was never to be a fully customizable "distribution" like LunarVim, SpaceVim, etc. but from time to time I like to change my color scheme and the idea of making this configurable came to my mind.
 Based upon this idea I implemented some further lightweight configuration options that might be useful.

-All options can be found in `./lua/core/settings.lua`.

-## Adding LSPs

-You can add LSPs via `lsp_servers` in settings.lua.
-The server will be installed by Mason und loaded by nvim-lspconfig.
-If you want to pass settings for the LSP have a look at `./lua/core/plugins/lsp/settings/` how to add settings for specific LSPs.
+The default configuration can be found in `./lua/core/config/defaults.lua` which are just one rather large table.
+You can overwrite any of this configuration by writing a `./config.lua` file following the same structure as `defaults.lua` and pick only those keys that you want to modify.

+You can start with `cp ./config-example.lua config.lua`.

 ## Remove plugins